Immigration Law FAQs

 The decision to grant or deny a request for extension of stay is made solely by the USCIS.

-What are the prerequisites to obtaining U.S. citizenship?
+What are the requirements to become a U.S. citizen?

 Certain guidelines determine whether one is eligible to obtain U.S. citizenship.